guykuo/Prusa-Firmware/README.md

 My _AXIS_MOTOR_09 defines are probably all you need to modify.
 The rest of my firmware changes are controlled by these defines.

-Uncomment only the axes that you want to be 0.9 degree motors.
-For example, if you have 0.9 degree motors only on Y & Extruder and also use a BMG extruder it would look like...
+Uncomment only the axes that you want to be 0.9 degree motors and any other extruder options you are using.
+For example, if you have 0.9 degree motors only on X & Y, a BNBSX Extruder and Slice thermistor it would look like...
 ```
-//#define X_AXIS_MOTOR_09 //kuo exper X axis
+#define X_AXIS_MOTOR_09 //kuo exper X axis
 #define Y_AXIS_MOTOR_09 //kuo exper Y axis
 //#define Z_AXIS_MOTOR_09 //kuo exper Z axis
-#define E_AXIS_MOTOR_09 //kuo exper EXTRUDER
+//#define E_AXIS_MOTOR_09 //kuo exper EXTRUDER

+//====== Kuo Uncomment ONLY ONE or NONE of below for geared extruders
+//Don't forget to also send gcode to set e-steps as detailed earlier
+//Reversion back from geared extruder requires sending M92 E280 & M500 to printer
+//
+//#define SKELESTRUDER // Uncomment if you have a skelestruder.
+Applies the patches for load distances and Z height.
+//#define BONDTECH_PRUSA_UPGRADE_MK3 //Kuo Uncomment for Bondtech MK3 extruder upgrade.
+3:1 extruder.
+This also sets Z_MAX_POS 205.
-#define BMG_EXTRUDER //Kuo Uncomment for BMG 3:1 extruder.
-This also sets BMG height for you.
-MUST also send M92 E415 & M500 to set esteps
+//#define BONDTECH_PRUSA_UPGRADE_MK3S //Kuo Uncomment for Bondtech MK3S extruder upgrade.
+(Note the S!!!!)
+3:1 extruder.
+This also sets Z_MAX_POS 205.
 //#define EXTRUDER_GEARRATIO_30 //Kuo Uncomment for extruder with gear ratio 3.0.
-MUST also send M92 E420 & M500 to set esteps
-//#define EXTRUDER_GEARRATIO_3375 //Kuo Uncomment for extruder with gear ratio 3.375 like 54:16 BNBSX.
-MUST also send M92 E473 & M500 to set esteps
+#define EXTRUDER_GEARRATIO_3375 //Kuo Uncomment for extruder with gear ratio 3.375 like 54:16 BNBSX.
 //#define EXTRUDER_GEARRATIO_35 //Kuo Uncomment for extruder with gear ratio 3.5 like 56:16 Bunny and Bear Short Ears or Skelestruder.

-MUST also send M92 E490 & M500 to set esteps
+//====== Kuo E3D Volcano Support
+//#define E3D_VOLCANO //uncomment to adjust Z_MAX_POS to accomodate 8.5 mm greater Volcano extruder height
+//====== Kuo Slice Support
+#define SLICETHERMISTOR //uncomment for Slice Thermistor
+//#define SLICEMAGNUM //uncomment to adjust MMU2S filament laod/unload distances for Slice Magnum

+//====== Kuo End of defines one normally needs to change ======
 ```